RittmanMead/rm-component-capture/README.md

 * Multi element capturing is not working in Firefox

 ### Support
 Thank you for choosing our plug-in!
 We are happy to provide support for the plugin free of charge.
 This includes assistance with troubleshooting, bug fixes, and general usage questions.
-If you are interested in customization, implementation, or creating a new plug-in, please don't hesitate to contact us for a quote.
+If you are interested in customisation, implementation, or creating a new plug-in, please don't hesitate to contact us for a quote.
 Our team of experts will be happy to work with you to create a solution that meets your specific needs.
 You can contact us on - info@rittmanmead.com.

 ### About Rittman Mead
 Rittman Mead was founded in 2007 with the goal of becoming the world's leading Oracle Data Warehousing and Business Intelligence company.
 For the first few years, we achieved this through the projects we delivered, our blog and community contribution.